pddpauw/BirdPi/README.md

-**this repository is a copy of: https://github.com/mcguirepr89/BirdNET-Pi/**
+**this repository is a copy of: https://github.com/mcguirepr89/BirdNET-Pi/** please use this original repo for install instructions etc...
+All is very wel described there.

 > [!CAUTION]
 > rights linked to the original repository also apply to this one